ivan-markin/mesto/README.md

 **Expected in future releases:**

-* Displays the number of likes of the card
+* Displaying the number of likes of the card
 * Removing a card from the server
 * User avatar update
 * Improved UX when editing a profile